EnriqueKhai/Chameleon/README.md

 # Overview

 Chameleon is a collection of MATLAB scripts and functions that perform steganographic operations.
-These tools allow users to hide and recover all kinds of binary files in and from photo images.
+These tools allow users to embed and recover all kinds of binary files in and from photographic images.
 For a video demo, click here.

-The following binaries can be embedded using Chameleon:
+## The following binary files can be embedded using Chameleon:

 1. Word documents, excel files and PDF reports.
 2. C-executables and small programs.
-3. *Another* image!
+3. Another image!
 4. *Any* byte-representable computer file.